One Helluva Problem

 (1) Yes — they are embodied

 In one scenario, humans destined for Hell are resurrected with their own fallen body, but endowed with a special kind of ‘immortality’ — the ability to endure infinite torment with a mortal body.
-However, besides the shere absurdity and lack of biblical support for this suggestion, it would mean that humans in Hell still bear God’s image, since they retain a body created by God.
+However, besides the sheer absurdity and lack of biblical support for this suggestion, it would mean that humans in Hell still (or, again) bear God’s image, since they endure torment with a body created by God.
 Now we are back at the fundamental issue of how creation relates to election (see part 1).

 (2) No — they are disembodied

 In another scenario, those going to Hell are not resurrected at all, but are tormented forever as a soul.
 This reveals a covert assumption of the immortality of the soul, which is pseudo(!)-Platonic, let alone biblical.
 As Origen tirelessly points out in On First Principles, only God exists bodilessly; humans always exist with a body.